saini-rahul/bio-ner/README.md

 7. For training a new model, from root directory of the git repo:
-(Don’t runthis commandunless you are completely sure, as this will overwrite the files needed by GUI to runproperly.)
+(Don’t run this command unless you are completely sure, as this will overwrite the files needed by GUI to run properly.)
 ```
 cd scripts/
 Set the DATASET_INDEX in train.py to a specific index, if training a single task model, else keep it as -1 to train a multi-task model